 - Gluten-free diet.
 According to Lipman, gluten is the devil and is addictive.
 He feels there is no greater drain on energy than gluten, and also that it’s a big offender when it comes to triggering inflammation, which can lead to many diseases.
 Taking gluten out of the diet, even for a short time, helps the body to rest and heal.

 - Sleep well.
 Sleep is the number-one way to restore people who are Spent.
 Keep the room between 60-65, and keep it dark or wear a sleep mask.
 Since noise is an issue for my in NYC, I started to wear ear plugs and it’s made a huge difference.
 The main thing that helps to restore healthy sleep, however, is go to sleep and wake up at the same times every day, even on weekends.

 - Laugh: It’s just as important as sleep to heal Spent.
-I talk about how restorative laughter is in my book, When Cancer Hits.
-Studies have even shown that laughter elevates mood and boosts the immune system.
+I talk about how restorative laughter is in my book,

 If you’re feeling like so many of us are these days-like we’re just overdoing it and getting old before our time!-you owe it to yourself to get this book.
 If you do, let me know what you think.

 Have you read Dr. Lipman’s book?
 What did you think?
 Have you noticed changes in your life?